-We’re all aware of the two major instruments used to raise funds.
-They are the equity market and debt market (also known as the bond market).
+There are two major instruments that are used to raise funds.
+The most popular one is the equity market, and the other is the debt market (also known as the bond market).

-For a long time, the equity market has been more popular, especially amongst retail investors.
-Nonetheless, in recent years, the debt market has seen tremendous interest in terms of the number of participants and the amount of investments.
+For the longest time, the equity market has been more popular, especially amongst retail investors.
+However, in recent years, the debt market has seen tremendous interest in terms of the number of participants and the amount of investments.

 As of 2021, the size of the bond market is estimated to be around $119 trillion worldwide, according to the Securities Industry and Financial Markets Association (SIFMA).